vitojph/vitojph.github.io/misc/jd2014/slides.md

 ![](img/oq-facilities-missed.png)

 --SLIDE--

 ### Conclusions

+--SUBSLIDE--

+### Conclusions

-- performance of users with passive competence in the target language is similar to users’ with active competence, but at the expense of employing more cognitive effort.
+- performance of users with passive competence in the target language is similar to users’ with active competence, but at the expense of employing more effort.

 - users with no competence in the target language obtain poorer results.